blademd/thymus/README.md

 # Usage

+## Context vs. global

+When you open a config file you get access to the Working view.
+This view allows you to navigate through the config file, filter some output, save it, etc. Thymus supports two configurable instances: context and global.
+The context instance describes the settings of a configuration that is opened in the Working view.
+Currently, there is only the JunOS context available.
+The global instance allows you to manipulate settings of Thymus itself.
+Context's settings are manipulated via the `set` command, global -- the `global set` command.

+The global settings are stored in the `thymus\settings\global.json` file.
+Thymus creates this directory and file at its startup if it is able to.

+## Global commands list

+- `global show themes` command lists all available highlighting themes.
+- `global set theme` command allows you to choose any theme from the list.

+## Context commands list

+- `set` command allows you to configure some system-wide settings for the current context.
+It supports now:
+- - `name` is to set the name of the context.
+This name is required by the `compare` modificator of the `show` command.
+- - `spaces` is to set the indentation length for the `show` command.
+- - `encoding` is to set the encoding for the `save` modificator.

 ## Junos commands list

 The behavior of the tool mimics Junos CLI.
 Some commands are replaced with more handy analogs.